xh/hoist-react/README.md

 convention they are stored within an `svc/` package within an app's file structure.

 Use the `HoistService` class to mark a class as a global service within.
-This installs MobX and Event support and defines an empty `initAsync()` lifecycle method.
+This installs MobX and support and defines an empty `initAsync()` lifecycle method.
 To instantiate and make services available to application code, use the`XH.installServicesAsync()` method.
 This method will construct, initialize, and install the services as a property on the XH object.
 Note that there is a strict expectation that service classes will be named ending with the word 'Service', e.g. `MyCustomService.`.